Bradley Rogers

 Academic qualifications

-I am open to supervising students in the history or theory of musical theatre.
+I am open to supervising students researching the following topics:

 Research interests